Online therapy for depression and low mood

 Online therapy for depression in the UK, from my base in Leeds

-Sessions take place via secure video call and are flexible around your schedule.
+Sessions take place via secure video call system and are flexible around your schedule.

 Frequently Asked Questions about Depression & Low Mood